yuuvis/Postman/README.md

 # Postman

 This repository holds the yuuvis® API calls to run in [Postman](https://www.getpostman.com/).
-There is also a sample metadata file.
+There is also a sample metadata file and a sample schema file for your use.

 Import the collection.json into [Postman](https://www.getpostman.com/)and feel free to make use of the sample metadata.json and newschema.xml files to make calls.